DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 These same people then express concern that if a silicone gel implant leaks, the gel will travel all over your body.
 The reality is that is not the case at all.
 Here is why: Whenever a foreign body such as a pacemaker, artificial joint, or breast implant is inserted into your body, the body responds to it by creating a scar tissue capsule around the foreign body, much like an oyster creates a pearl around a piece of sand placed inside.
 The scar capsule typically forms around a breast implant in about three weeks.
 Should a silicone gel filled implant rupture, and the gel comes out of the implant shell, this gel will remain trapped inside the pre-existing scar tissue capsule.
 The gel has no opportunity to travel anywhere.
 Silicone is inert anyway, which means that it will not react nor cause harm to the body and vice-versa.
 Lastly, at surgery, any silicone gel that is loose in the implant pocket is actually very easy to remove.

 The Ideal structured implant available that is filled with saline but has a series of baffles inside – like a series of implant shells one surrounding another.
 This reminds me of the Russian Matryoshka doll.
 It has not one, but two valves (double the point of failure).
 The purpose of the baffles is to control the flow of saline inside the implant to give it a similar feel to that of a silicone implant, but without any concern for loose silicone if ruptured.
 While this implant is superior in feel to that of a conventional saline implant, I do not find it to be as close to silicone as perhaps its manufacturer would like me to think it is.
 This implant only comes in one variety, and therefore there is no ability to customize the implant characteristics to the specific breast tissue characteristics and patient preferences like one can do with silicone gel implant.
 While I am sure you can achieve a reasonable result with this implant, I do not believe (my opinion here) that the results will be the same as with a silicone gel implant.
+The Ideal implant manufacturer went bankrupt.
+Another company has received FDA approval to market them.
+I do not personally recommend this or any other saline breast implant.

 So, in summary, in my humble opinion, considering today’s choices in silicone gel implants, I do not believe that saline filled implants are optimal for anyone except a person who wants implants but is petrified of having a silicone gel filled implant inside their body.
 And that is an unjustified fear, but then again, you can only educate someone to try to resolve their issues.
 Should those fears persist, I know of no way to make them disappear.
 That is my only indication for a saline implant – unjustified fear of silicone.